 Vinegar

-Vinegar is not just effective in removing pheromone trails, and it also works as an ant deterrent!
-Use the 50% water and 50% vinegar mixture to wipe down kitchen surfaces (except for marble or granite).
-The vinegar scent will help deter ants from visiting the area again.
+Vinegar is not just effective in removing pheromone trails—it also works as an ant deterrent due to its pungent odor.
+Using the same vinegar and water mixture from earlier, wipe down kitchen surfaces (except for marble or granite).

 We all know how tiny ants are; they can fit through even the smallest cracks around doors and windows.
 Do a quick check around the perimeter of all your doors and windows.
 If you see any cracks, seal them using caulk or weather stripping.